Mark WJ Balodis BA (History)

 Paul was born and raised in the Ottawa Valley.

 He graduated from Algonquin College in 1996 with a Geographical Information System Technologist Diploma.
-He then graduated from Carleton University in 2002 with a Bachelor of Arts in Geography.
+In 2002, he graduated from Carleton University with a Bachelor of Arts in Geography.

-Paul worked for Elections Canada as a Junior Geography Officer from 2002 to 2004.
-After that, he worked for St.Clair Conservation Authorities.
+From 2002 to 2004 Paul then worked for Elections Canada as a Junior Geography Officer.
+He then worked for St.Clair Conservation Authorities.
 After that, he worked for the town of Alliston, Ontario as a Computer Aided Design technician.

 Glen Gibson, BSc (Biology) BDes